RansomedKC/Capstone-Project/README.md

    terraform apply
    ```

-5. Follow edthe prompts to confirm the changes and deploy the infrastructure.
+5. Followed the prompts to confirm the changes and deploy the infrastructure.

 ## Components